How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 When one gains weight, the skin stretches to accommodate the extra fat.
 Similarly, when one loses weight, significant physical changes also occur.
 When a substantial amount of weight is lost, significant effects may take place, with the severity depending on factors such as age limit, amount, rate, and duration of weight loss, and genetics.

-While the loss of massive kilos leads to a loss of fat in the body, in rare circumstances, it can also result in a loss of lean tissue and loose and sagging skin in the affected areas.
+While the loss of massive kilos leads to a loss of fat in the body, in rare circumstances, it can also result in a loss of lean tissue and loose skin in the affected areas.

-In many cases.
-Interventions to treat these issues may become necessary because the skin, which may have been stretched so extensively and for long durations, cannot naturally retract to its original condition.
+In many cases, interventions to treat these issues may become necessary because the skin, which may have been stretched so extensively and for long durations, cannot naturally retract to its original condition.
 This can also have an effect on the internal structure of the lower trunk.

 Effects on the Flanks